 Because nonsmokers may not consider themselves at risk, they are less likely to be screened for lung cancer, and the early symptoms of lung cancer in non smokers may go unnoticed.
 This delay in diagnosis can lead to the disease being detected at a more advanced stage, which complicates treatment.

-What Causes Lung Cancer in Nonsmokers?
+Causes Lung Cancer in Nonsmokers

 Though the causes of lung cancer in non smokers patients vary, several factors can significantly increase the risk.
 Here are some of the most common causes: